dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
 3. exception - overridden method can throw fewer/narrower exception.
 Java support this on compile level for checked exception.
-Yet for unchecked like `RuntimeException` it can't enforce it, so we can see code smell (see my task for interview questions on accounts)
+Yet for unchecked like `RuntimeException` it can't enforce it, so we can see code smell

 If you necessarily have to use overriding with subtype param, you can use generics
 ```java